 Since 2012, aircraft operators have been required to comply with the European emissions trading scheme.
 This has a direct impact on bottom line as there are financial penalties or the need to procure allowances if emission targets are likely to be exceeded.
 Read more Read less

-The two main ways to lower emissions is decreasing the overall fuel burnt by reducing aircraft weight or increasing engine efficiency by running at higher temperatures.
+The two main ways to lower emissions are decreasing the overall fuel burnt by reducing aircraft weight or increasing engine efficiency by running at higher temperatures.
 Fuel costs are the largest operating expense for an airline so there is an additional economic driver for reducing use.
 From an airframe perspective, the priority is lightweight yet high strength.
-Materials used in engines need to be capable of operating at very high temperatures over 1300°C. Both pose challenges for manufacturers as they seek alternatives to traditional materials used in aircraft.
+Materials used in engines need to be capable of operating at very high temperatures over 1,300°C. Both pose challenges for manufacturers as they seek alternatives to traditional materials used in aircraft.

 We link fundamental materials research with aerospace manufacturing to develop novel technologies and improve existing technology performance.
 Current areas of research include:

 Composite Materials – low cost manufacturing processes for advanced composite structures; research in materials science of polymer composites focused on improving the mechanical performance of polymer matrix composites; process modelling to optimise composite performance.